-May someone move an adult to another county to make it easier to get a petition filed?
+Can someone move an adult to another county to make it easier to get a petition filed?

-No. The probate court of the county where the adult is found shall not have jurisdiction to grant the order if it appears that the adult was removed to that county solely for the purpose of filing such a petition.
+No. The probate court of the county where the adult is found shall not have jurisdiction to grant the order if it appears that the adult was removed to that county solely for purposes of filing such a petition.